 In 2014 Ivan was added to the Master List of Melbourne Independent Filmmakers compiled by veteran indie movie-maker Bill Mousoulis, selected for the 'Top 50 Australian Independent Film Heroes' list, and is currently considered a part of the Australian New Wave of indie filmmakers.

-Currently Ivan lives in Malta, working as a freelance video editor, and has just completed production on NPG's fourth feature, In Corpore, a film dealing with relationships and betrayal of body and soul set in Melbourne, Malta, New York, and Berlin.
+Currently Ivan lives in Malta, working as a freelance video producer, and is in post production on his fourth feature, In Corpore, a film dealing with monogamous and polygamous relationships set in Melbourne, Malta, New York, and Berlin.

 His first love remains Nexus Production Group, his own independent film production outfit driven by creativity, originality, and passion.

 ACTOR - PRODUCER - DIRECTOR

 Clara is a Melbourne based artist currently performing and collaborating in New York City.
 Her work has allowed her to partake in the Inaugural SITI Company Conservatory and she is a recipient of the Dame Joan Sutherland Fund for her excellence in the Arts.

 Her work began in Melbourne 2007 when performing self-devised piece Susan Who? on Arts Centre’s Fairfax Stage, winning best actress, propelling her into the vibrant entertainment industry.

 The next seven years included: sell-out directorial debut at La Mama, touring guest artist at Penang's George Town International Arts Festival, touring Australia with bilingual Italian-English Children's one-woman show-musical Spectacular Spettacolo, co-lead at the notable Malthouse Theatre Melbourne, a lead role in award-winning feature film Johnny Ghost, and winning Best Performance Artist in the Sarasolo Florida International Festival for her piece Making Mrs Marx.